Pacifica California – San Francisco’s Nearest Beach Town

 Pacifica California - San Francisco's Nearest Beach Town

-Less than 20 minutes from downtown San Francisco is the beach town of Pacifica, a place that seems much further away from the traffic of America’s second densest city center.
+Less than 20 minutes from downtown San Francisco is the beach town of Pacifica, which seems much further away from the traffic of America’s second densest city center.
 Pacifica is located on a narrow strip of land between the first range of California’s coastal mountains and the Pacific Ocean.
 The town’s different neighborhoods are surrounded by public lands that isolate it and restrict its growth.

 Rockaway Beach - Pacifica, California